ravinthedev/web-page-analyzer/README.md

 # Web Page Analyzer

-A simple web application that analyzes web pages to extract useful information like HTML version, headings, links, and login forms.
+A web application that analyzes web pages to extract useful information like HTML version, headings, links, and login forms.
 Built with Go backend and React frontend.

 ## What It Does